e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Not only the surface is large, but the problems are very complex.
 Even if your product is simple, as it grows you'll inevitably need to segment it just to be able to maintain it.
 This requires creating an architecture that rely on smaller pieces that interact with each other.
 Just so you can focus on the individual context of each piece.

-You may be thinking that you can jsut keep your business small, but you take the chance of being swallowed by the competition.
+You may be thinking that you can just keep your business small, but you take the chance of being swallowed by the competition.
 Either nicely through an acquisition or nastily through irrelevance.
 This reality makes the push to grow an omnipresent force.

 It's not the end of the world, but it's a dynamic you better get comfortable with.